Is a Correction Looming Ahead for Viavi Solutions Inc. (VIAV)

 JP Morgan gave a rating of “Overweight” to VIAV, setting the target price at $16 in the report published on June 01st of the previous year.

-Volatility was left at 2.39%, however, over the last 30 days, the volatility rate increased by 1.66%, as shares surge +0.74% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.70% lower at present.
+Volatility was left at 2.23%, however, over the last 30 days, the volatility rate increased by 1.50%, as shares sank -0.97% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.69% upper at present.

 Insider Trading